siddhesh-vartak98/Fire-Detection-Using-Infrared-Images/README.md

 # Fire-Detection-Using-Infrared-Images
-Fire detection system has been developed using image processing technique which detect fire using camera in real time environment.
-In this project, two method in GUI for input.
+## How to start: open file "cam_aforge1.csproj" in visual studio.
+### Note: File to be excreted.(aforge.imaafing->aforge->imaging->filter.zip)

-First is video surveillance camera is recording real time video.
-(AForge a library has to be install for connect external camera in code.)
-The software application is getting the video and then segment into images.
-These images then filter, colours detect and motion detection gets high accuracy to detect fire.
-The project coded in AForge.net framework libraries.
+The project is fire detection using the infrared technologies.
+We use  aforge library of image processing technology .
+The software application is getting the input video and then segment into images.
+After that these images then filter, colours detection of fire on infrared based include flame of fire detect , motion detection gets high accuracy to detect whether the fire is present or not.
+In both method if fire detected then an alert message and sound is generated.

+The project has two input method through GUI.
+1. Real time (camera)
+ - The real time system , extracts frames from camera or video recording device in every 2 seconds, it provides continuous monitoring.
+And send to system.
+ -Note : If you have to connect external camera device then Aforge library code has to install.
+ 2. Store ir video
-Second method is input IR video but it must be in .wmv format.
+  - we have given input IR video but it must be in .wmv format.
-In both method if fire detected then a message and sound is generated.
-Project stat in Microsoft visual studio 2013.
-The code starts via "cam_aforge1.csproj" file.

-Note:File to be extreted.(aforge.imaafing->aforge->imaging->filter.zip)
+ Future Scope: GSM can be conneted.